-Ubidots works to provide all its user a solid platform to develop and deploy connected solutions with reliable data retention, display, and management.
-To maximize the self-support model of Ubidots' application enablement platform, Ubidots has put in place a set of internal Support Standards and Resources to foster your development.
+Ubidots works to provide all its users with a solid platform to develop and deploy connected solutions with reliable data retention, display, and management.
+To maximize the self-support model of Ubidots' application development platform, Ubidots has put in place a set of Support Standards and Resources to help foster your development.

 Table of Contents

 Service Level Agreements